ernestomi/Tenant-classification/README.md

 # Contributors

-The work here has been carried out by __Ernesto Monroy, LiLib Koo, Ollie Mirnezemi and Victor Torrent__
+The work here has been carried out by __Ernesto Monroy, LiLib Koo, Ollie Mirnezemi and Victor Torrent__ as part of an assignment for Imperial Business School

 # License